deadlyvipers/dojo_rules/introduction.md

 The name is Mahmoud Abdrabo
 Ruby and Electives
 * Ruby
 * Git
+* Killing history using git rebase